equalitie/ouinet/README.md

 * The [Boost library](http://www.boost.org/)

-Note: The Go language and the IPFS project will be downloaded automatically throuout the build process.
+Note: The Go language and the IPFS project will be downloaded automatically during the build process.

 ## Clone

-Ouinet uses git submodules, thus to properly clone it, use
+Ouinet uses Git submodules, thus to properly clone it, use

 ```
 $ git clone --recursive git@github.com:equalitie/ouinet.git